osk4r8088/hashguard-os/README.md

 ## Privacy

 Passwords never leave your machine in plain text.
-Breach checks use k-anonymity — only the first 5 characters of the SHA-1 hash are sent to the API.
+Breach checks use k-anonymity, meaning... only the first 5 characters of the SHA-1 hash are sent to the API.

 ## License

 MIT